BTraylor2265/Cyber-portfolio/README.md

 I work in enterprise IT operations at Crown Castle managing compliance workflows, access governance, and system documentation in a regulated telecom environment.
 I'm currently pursuing an M.S. in Information Assurance and Cybersecurity at Sam Houston State while building toward security-focused technical work on the side.

-These projects came out of that process — things I built to understand how detection actually works, not just read about it.
+These projects came out of that process things I built to understand how detection actually works

 ---